eduNEXT/integration-test-in-tutor/README.md

 ### `tutor_plugins`

 **Optional**
-The list of Tutor Index plugins to install.
-Refer to the [official Tutor documentation](https://docs.tutor.edly.io/reference/cli/plugins.html#tutor-plugins-install).
+The list of Tutor Index plugins to install as a space-separated string.
 Only plugins available in the official Tutor plugin index can be installed using this option.
-Provide them as a space-separated string.
+For more information, you can refer to the [official Tutor documentation](https://docs.tutor.edly.io/reference/cli/plugins.html#tutor-plugins-install).
 * *Example*: `"plugin1 plugin2"`

 ### `shell_file_to_run`